wwftjunuaa/learngit/readme.txt

-Git IS a version control system.
+Git IS a distributed version control system.
-Git IS a free software.
+Git IS a free software distributed under the GPL.